brodieaustin/poisoned-well-novel/poisoned-well.md

 ***

 The one thing that Quill never made clear was how Ethne was and what she was doing.
-Manan tried to study the tower and its little side building carefully, but she didn't see her coming or going.
+Manan tried to study the tower and its little side building carefully, but she did not see her coming or going.
 No matter how many times she asked, Quill divulged nothing.
 There times at time, though that Manan thought she could hear screaming and sobbing, but the thick tower walls kept many of its sounds secret.
 Surely the master preferred this.

 At the end of her week stay, Manan was startled when someone ripped the skin covering her door down.
 A long spear prodded her awake, that and the snow that flecked her face.
 "Here's a little captive," said a lumpy, rolling man.
 He had a dirty long beard and was missing several teeth.
 He hardly seemed to fit with the other brothers she had encountered.
 The hunter and the other men, even the thick set short dead one, had been stoic to a fault.
 But this man was jaunty and laughing and seemed utterly dangerous because of it.

 Even in the cold, this man who was prodding at her with his spear wore a nothing more than a leather vest, tipped in a some kind of ragged dirty fur.
 There, in plain sight, was the mark that meant he was a brother.
 Next to him, a few more men crowded around.
 They were all ragged--hunters, farmers, and workers.
-One man's face was covered in soot--he was either a smith or a miner, Manan couldn't tell.
+One man's face was covered in soot--he was either a smith or a miner, Manan could not tell.
 But they were all armed to the teeth and staring at Manan in the cage.

 The tall shadowy man broke up the crowd, saying "The master expects you in the hall, not gaping at his prisoner."